 2. Promote the Procurement of Sustainable Devices

-3. Reduce the File Size of Learning Materials
+3. Reduce the Size of Teaching Materials

-Everything Begins with Mindfulness
+Conclusion: Everything Begins with Mindfulness

-We hope that this article has provided you with some useful information and practical tips, and we wish you continued enjoyment with your e-learnings!
+We hope this article has provided you with some useful information and practical tips, and we wish you continued enjoyment with your e-learnings!